-6.3.41 SMMU_VATOS_SEL
+6.3.44 SMMU_VATOS_SEL

-- [31:16] Reserved, RES0. - [15:0] VMID VMID associated with the VM that is using the VATOS interface When SMMU_IDR0.VMID16 == 0, bits [15:8] of this field are RES0.
+- [31:16] Reserved, RESO. - [15:0] VMID VMID associated with the VM that is using the VATOS interface When SMMU_IDR0.VMID16 == 0, bits [15:8] of this field are RES0.

-When requests are made through VATOS, the VMID field of the STE selected in the request is compared against this field.
-The request is denied if the values do not match (indicating a lookup for a StreamID not assigned to the VM granted the VATOS interface).
+When requests are made through VATOS, this field is compared to the S2VMID field of the STE selected in the request.
+The request is denied if the S2VMID field is not valid for the translation regime of the STE, or the values do not match (indicating a lookup for a StreamID not assigned to the VM that has been granted access to the VATOS interface).
+See section 9.1.6.